 There is, of course, no need to build a new store – in fact, visual merchandising is all about using the existing space in a more creative way.
 With regard to the elements of good visual merchandising, we can classify them under three main heads – store layout, store ambience and store narrative.

 This is the skeleton of your store: the display outside, the basic structure, the way you use your available space.
-This forms a backdrop to the themes and special features you add later, and gives customers a reason to browse your store in the first place.
+This forms a backdrop to the themes and special features you add later and gives customers a reason to browse your store in the first place.
 There are four main elements of store layout.

 Signage & Window Display

 If a customer doesn’t like the outside of your store, chances are they won’t step in.
 Visual merchandising begins with designing an attractive exterior that gives the shopper a glimpse of what the store offers and tempts him or her to walk inside.
-Whatever your product is, use the window display to highlight it with the help of good lighting and complementary decorations.
+Whatever your product is, use the window display to highlight it with the help of good lighting and complimentary decorations.
 With outdoor gear, for example, you can place a hat on a display surrounded by artificial leaves and have a forest-themed backdrop to it.
 Kate Spade took their display up an extra notch by converting it into a shoppable window where browsers could order products by scanning them with their phones.
 In addition, ensure your store sign is clearly visible, readable from a distance and designed in the colours and patterns you want customers to associate with your product.
 Almost 8 in 10 shoppers say they would enter a store based on its sign, so make yours stand out.

 This requires making strategic use of the available space to create a display that attracts without distracting.
-For clothing and other retail stores, this revolves largely on how you arrange your products.
+For clothing and other retail stores, this revolves largely around how you arrange your products.
 A circular layout tends to expose customers to more merchandise as compared to traditional aisles.
 If you use aisles, set up display areas that highlight your signature products so that shoppers pause to look.
 Cash counters are great for displaying impulse buys like jewellery, chocolates or fridge magnets.
 You can also consider redesigning your store space so as to make it more open or to draw customers to some central point.
 Goose Island brewery in Chicago, for instance, redesigned its store concept to make use of open spaces, open up brick walls to integrate seating areas and allow customers a direct view into the brewing process.

 You need a display that’s pleasant overall, but you also want to draw the customer’s attention to certain things.
 Do that by creating a focal point.
 It can be as simple as a brightly pattered tea-set on a plain wooden table, or as complex as a seaside-themed section complete with sand and seashells to display a swimwear line – the crucial point is that it needs to be a draw.
 It’s commonly said in marketing that where the eyes go, the feet follow – and well-designed focal points can boost your sales by as much as 229%.